kenjdavidson/kenjdavidson.content/writing/2020-09-10---gatsby-transpile-issues/index.md

 tags: [Gatsby, Node, Github Actions]
 ---

 After the recent version of Node was released my Gatsby (as well as others) stopped building on Github.
 To keep my site up to date (or at least up to date as it can be - I don't post a lot) I use a wonderful Github Action to publish - [enriikke/gatsby-gh-pages-action@v2](https://github.com/enriikke/gatsby-gh-pages-action).

-Recently though the error started:
+## Error Message(s)

+The following error started happening during the building of my Gatsby site:

 ```bash
 failed Building production JavaScript and CSS bundles - 1.468s